 It is preferable to use the general title Ms. to identify a woman, as Mr. is used to identify a man.
-For nonbinary individuals, please ask them to provide the preferred title to be used when addressing them.

 In referring to couples, whether married or partnered, use such identifying phrases as "Mary and John Jones" rather than "Mr. and Mrs. John Jones" or "John Jones and his wife Mary" or "the John Joneses."
 There is more dignity in using a woman's full name.
 Editors should also be aware of couples using hyphenated last names (e.g., "Marcia and John Clark-Johnson," "Doug and José Tompkins-Garcia"), which include each person's last name-and also the number of couples using different last names (neither person changes their last name).
 If it is important to identify them as a married or partnered couple, it can be done as "Mi-Ok Kim and Young Park, wife and husband (or partners)," or "Dionne Coleman and her wife (or partner), Sophia Evans."
-(Which partner's name comes first, is optional, but should not be consistently one way or the other, implying a more important status to the first.)
+(Which partner's name comes first is optional but should not be consistently one way or the other, implying a more important status to the first.)

-The common ways in which identification of persons is written suggests a predominant male orientation.
+The common ways in which the identification of persons is written suggest a predominant male orientation.
 Identifications and family relations often reflect fixed roles, stereotyped duties, or child affinity and possession.
-For example, "housewife," "the little woman," etc. suggest attitudes which imply that only women are in the home and doing domestic chores.
+For example, "housewife," "the little woman," etc., suggest attitudes that imply that only women are in the home and doing domestic chores.
 This is demeaning to both men and women.